zeroc-ice/ice-demos/java/android/hello/README.md

 server and enter the server's address in the client's "Hostname" field.
 You can use a server from your Ice installation.

-Refer to the [parent directory](../README.md) for build instructions.
+Refer to the [java README.md](../../README.md) for build instructions.